foambubble/foam-template/docs/how-to/get-started-with-vscode.md

 And watch the magic unfold.

-For more information on commands, see [commands on the VsCode site](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+For more information on commands, see [commands on the VS Code site](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

-If you want to learn more about VsCode, check out their [website](https://code.visualstudio.com/docs#first-steps).
+If you want to learn more about VS Code, check out their [website](https://code.visualstudio.com/docs#first-steps).

 ## Panels